February 5th 2021 – Civilians News – “News For All Views”

 Imagine that you’re being bullied by your older brother… and every time that you earn any inkling of respect then it’s immediately taken away from you.

 Now, imagine getting rich on a global scale in a country like India, Mexico or Vietnam.
-Sure, perhaps wealthy elites in those countries have the friendliness of their home environments and perhaps they even share the customs of their homeland with their friends and co-workers domestically but does that money necessarily always garner respect, internationally?
+Sure, perhaps wealthy elites in those countries have the friendliness of their home environments and perhaps, they even share the customs of their homeland with their friends and co-workers domestically but does that foreign currency always garner respect, internationally?

 And people get used to being treated a certain way, to put it bluntly, especially rich people.